nirajp82/Ansible/02_03_RegisterVariable.md

 6. **Facts:** Facts gathered from the current host.
 7. **Global variables:** Variables defined in the Ansible configuration file, environment variables, and command line arguments.

+   Task variables have the highest precedence, followed by block variables, role variables, play variables, host variables, facts, and global variables.

+This means that a variable defined in the current task will override a variable with the same name defined in the block, role, play, host, fact, or global scope.

 It is important to note that variable precedence is hierarchical, meaning that variables in more specific scopes have higher precedence than variables in less specific scopes.
 This means that a variable defined in the current task will override a variable with the same name defined in the playbook.

 Here is an example of how variable precedence works in Ansible: